-AP ENGLISH (Literature and Composition) (0436) Prerequisite: British Literature Honors or AP English Language and Composition & Teacher Recommendation
+AP ENGLISH (Literature and Composition) (0436) 5 Credits Prerequisite: English 11 or AP English Language and Composition Full Year & Teacher or AP Potential Recommendation Grade 12

 AP English Literature and Composition course engages students in the careful reading and critical analysis of literature.
 Through the close reading of selected texts, students deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, symbolism, and tone.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.
 Summer reading is required.
 Students are expected to complete the AP English Literature and Composition Exam.